blimmer/benlimmer.com/README.md

-# Benlimmer.com
+# benlimmer.com

-Currently, my site is a WordPress bohemoth.
-With some leg-work, I'd like to swap this in.
+This is my blog's source code.